On generalized deformation problems: Generalized Deformation Problems for -injectivity and -rationality

-\begin{proof} By Definition \ref{def2.7} and Remark \ref{rem2.8}, F-rationality means the ring is Cohen-Macaulay and every parameter ideal is tightly closed.
-Since $R/I$ is F-rational, it is Cohen-Macaulay, so every maximal regular sequence on $R/I$ is tightly closed.
+\begin{proof} By Definition \ref{def2.7} and Remark \ref{rem2.8}, $F$-rationality means the ring is Cohen-Macaulay and every parameter ideal is tightly closed.
+Since $R/I$ is $F$-rational, it is Cohen-Macaulay, so every maximal regular sequence on $R/I$ is tightly closed.
 So by Proposition \ref{prop2}, every regular sequence on $R$ is tightly closed.
 Once we show that $R$ is Cohen-Macaulay, we can get that every parameter ideal is tightly closed.
 So it suffices to show that $R$ is Cohen-Macaulay.
-Since $R/I$ is F-rational, it is Cohen-Macaulay by Remark \ref{rem2.8}.
+Since $R/I$ is $F$-rational, it is Cohen-Macaulay by Remark \ref{rem2.8}.
 Hence by \cite[Theorem 2.1]{AFH}, we have that $R$ is Cohen-Macaulay. \end{proof}